 Age 24 – Chemicals, HAZMAT suits, and Preparedness

-Nothing quite prepares you for holding live nerve agent in your hands.
+Nothing quite prepares you for holding a live nerve agent in your hands.
 When my AFSC (job) assignment came down, it was Emergency Management.
-It was not at the top of my list, since I preferred to be a Loadmaster or working with Intel.
+It was not at the top of my list, since I preferred to be a Loadmaster or Intel.
 When I was shipped off to training school, I learned more in six months than probably my entire time at college.

 Emergency Management, for the military, included all threats that were non-conventional, whether it was chemical, biological, radiological, or natural disasters.
-As part of this training we were brought into a facility to decontaminate live nerve agent.
+As part of this training, we were brought into a facility to decontaminate live nerve agents.
 Even though we were fully dressed in protective gear, the little glass vial of clear liquid potent enough to kill you with just a sniff was enough to make anyone nervous.
 After similar training on the rest of the ‘unconventional threats,’ I was off to my first base assignment – Tokyo, Japan.

 Japan was a land of opportunity for me.
 After basic training and technical school, I had found my focus and now understood the importance of drive.
 Officers took note of my drive and focus and I earned early promotions along with increasing responsibilities.
-I taught thousands on gas mask operation and how to respond to unconventional threats.
+I taught thousands on gas mask operations and how to respond to unconventional threats.
 I gained my HAZMAT technician certification and responded to chemical and biological threats.

 I then acquired a degree in Emergency Management which put me behind a desk.
 I wrote military response plans that were later used for volcano eruptions, monsoons, tsunamis, typhoons, and even the Fukushima Daiichi radiation leak.

-At work I was able to spend quite a bit of time on emergency risk analysis and deployment readiness.
+At work, I was able to spend quite a bit of time on emergency risk analysis and deployment readiness.
 Outside of work, I had plenty of time to further my education online, work on physical fitness, and plan for returning to civilian life.
-When my military obligation was up, I was ready to return home to my long time girlfriend who had just become my fiancé, while still serving in my local Reserve unit.
+When my military obligation was up, I was ready to return home to my long-time girlfriend who had just become my fiancé, while still serving in my local Reserve unit.